 Table 2-7.
-Acres of Trees removed for Other Tree Removal (> 9 inches dbh) for Public Access and Asset Management ^a
+Acres of Trees removed for Other Tree Removal (> 9 inches dbh) for Public Access and Asset Management a a Harvest data are provided by MDC and are based on recorded past activities and adjusted based on changes to expected amount of future activities.

 Ac res

 Impact Type Annual Average 5-Year Average

-Habitat Converted ^b 10.5 52.5
+Habitat Converted b 10.5 52.5

 Habitat Affected (No Conversion) 140.5 702.5

 Total 151 755